Futurism: Italian Futurism

 The founding manifesto did not contain a positive artistic programme, which the Futurists attempted to create in their subsequent Technical Manifesto of Futurist Painting (published in Italian as a leaflet by Poesia, Milan, 11 April 1910).
-This committed them to a "universal dynamism," which was to be directly represented in painting.
-Objects in reality were not separate from one another or from their surroundings: "The sixteen people around you in a rolling motor bus are in turn and at the same time one, ten four three; they are motionless and they change places. ...
+This committed them to a "universal dynamism" which was to be directly represented in painting.
+Objects in reality were not separate from one another or from their surroundings: "The sixteen people around you in a rolling motor bus are in turn and at the same time one, ten four three; they are motionless and they change places. [...]
 The motor bus rushes into the houses which it passes, and in their turn the houses throw themselves upon the motor bus and are blended with it."

 The Futurist painters were slow to develop a distinctive style and subject matter.
 In 1910 and 1911, they used the techniques of Divisionism, breaking light and color down into a field of stippled dots and stripes, which had been adopted from Divisionism by Giovanni Segantini and others.
-Later, Severini, who lived in Paris, attributed their backwardness in style and method at this time to their distance from Paris, the centre of avant-garde art.
-Cubism contributed to the formation of Italian Futurism's artistic style.
-Severini was the first to come into contact with Cubism, and following a visit to Paris in 1911, the Futurist painters adopted the methods of the Cubists.
-Cubism offered them a means of analyzing energy in paintings and expressing dynamism.
+Later, Severini, who lived in Paris, France attributed their backwardness in style and method at this time to their distance from Paris, at that time the centre of avant-garde art.
+Furthermore, Cubism contributed to the formation of Italian Futurism's artistic style.
+Severini was the first to come into contact with Cubism, and following a visit to Paris in 1911, the Futurist painters adopted the methods of the Cubists, which offered them a means of analyzing energy in paintings and expressing dynamism.